How Long Does an SR-22 Last?

 What Is an SR-22?

 An SR-22 is a “Certificate of Financial Responsibility”, or CFR.
 It’s not a type of car insurance (although many drivers mistakenly refer to it as “SR-22 insurance”).
 Instead, an SR-22 is a document that proves you’re maintaining car insurance liability coverage – the bare legal minimum required to drive on roads.

 SR-22 forms are required by your state.
 You could receive an SR-22 if you have numerous traffic offenses or were caught driving without a license.
-In these situations, your car insurance carrier will file an SR-22 form with the Department of Motor Vehicles (DMV) in your state.
+In these situations, your car insurance carrier will file an SR-22 form with your state’s Department of Motor Vehicles (DMV).